the-themis-benchmarks/home/README.md

 ## Extend Themis for Future Research

+1. Optimize and enhance existing tools

+**Section 4.2 and 4.3** in the accepted paper point out many optimization opportunities and future research for improving existing testing tools.
+By using Themis,

+* The tool authors or other researchers can debug/validate the tool improvement and evaluate/compare with new emerging tools, and even
-1. The tools are forked from the original tool repo, so it is easy to rerun the updated tools, and also contribute new features into the original tools
+* Themis forked testing tools from their original repositories.
+Thus, it is easy to contribute new enhancement features to the original tools by pull requests.

+2. Add new crash bugs or non-crashing bugs into Themis

-2. how to add new bugs (we are also planning to integrate other types of bugs, other sources of benchmarks) and new tools (e.g., we already extend Themis with FastBot, a commercial testing tool)
+how to add new bugs (we are also planning to integrate other types of bugs, other sources of benchmarks) and new tools (e.g., we already extend Themis with FastBot, a commercial testing tool)

+3. Add new testing tools into Themis

 3. we provide coverage profiling and scripts (if the users want this feature)